vinmeil/guitar-hero/README.md

 ## Overview

-This project is a rhythm game developed as part of an assignment for the FIT2102 course.
-The game uses functional reactive programming (FRP) principles and is built with TypeScript, RxJS, and Tone.js.
+This project is a rhythm game developed as a side project to learn about RxJS and observables.
+The game uses functional reactive programming (FRP) principles and is built with TypeScript, RxJS, and Tone.js while also following the Model-View-Controller (MVC) architecture.
 Players can select a song and interact with the game by hitting keys in sync with the music.

 ## Features